Kentucky History, Senior Seminar, Government

 Logic, Latin III

-D.C. native Dan Sheffler received his Ph.D. in classics and philosophy from the University of Kentucky in 2017.
+D.C. native Dan Sheffler received his M.A. in Classics and Ph.D. in Philosophy from the University of Kentucky.
 His professional area of specialization is ancient philosophy, primarily the metaphysics of Plato and Aristotle, but he also has written in philosophy of religion, free will and metaphysics more generally.
-He has taught several courses at UK, Asbury University and Mars Hill.
+In addition to Mars Hill, he has taught several courses at UK, Asbury University, and Georgetown University.

 English Department Head

 Ben Hughes has taught at Mars Hill since 2007 and currently serves as chair of the English Department.
 A Mars Hill alum, he majored in English at Asbury University (class of ’08), and there discovered a love for both studying and writing poetry.
 His favorite poets are Gerard Manley Hopkins, John Milton, T. S. Eliot, and Seamus Heaney.
-He was ordained as a pastor in the CF community in the summer of 2017.
+He was ordained as the pastor of Emmanuel Christian Fellowship in the summer of 2017.

 Kate Flannery, MAT